 Your eye’s surface is as unique as your fingerprint.
 Each hill and valley is formed by genetics and years of blinking, squinting, and rubbing.
 Sometimes, those surface issues add to your vision problems.

-3 Known Contoura LASIK Benefits
+3 Known Contoura® LASIK Benefits

-Is Contoura LASIK Right for You?
+Is Contoura® LASIK Right for You?

 Contoura’s developers released in-depth guidelines about who should and should not get surgery.

-You might qualify if:
+You might qualify if you meet these criteria:

-- You are 18 years or older.
+- You are at least 18 years old.